16 Things to Do with Kids on the Southern Downs and Granite Belt

 Kids need to burn off some energy?
 Girraween National Park’s 30km of walking trails is the perfect spot for restless legs!
 Try the Granite Arch walk (pictured above).
 It’s a fairly short, easy trail that’s perfect for all ages and follows some fascinating rock formations, with granite archways and secret caves, allowing the kids to play bushranger for the day!

 What’s a Queensland road trip without stopping at an iconic ‘big thing’ on the side of the road?
 The ‘Big Apple’ will greet you on the New England Highway as you approach Stanthorpe, giving the kids endless photo opportunities!
-There’s parking at Vincenzos, where you can stop in for some delicious local eats too.
+There’s parking onsite (photo opportunity only, for food try Suttons Apple farm across the highway).

 A family escape to the country is all about leaving the iPads at home and reconnecting with each other and nature, and there’s no better way to do that than camping under a starlit sky.
 You’ll find a huge variety of camping and caravanning spots in the Southern Downs and Granite Belt, from National Parks, to tourist parks and bush camping too.